hsandt/sonic-pico8/README.md

 If you use the scripts of this project to create a new game, in order to use *p8tool: edit data* you need to create a pico8 file at data/data.p8 first.
 To do this, open PICO-8, type *save data*, then copy the boilerplate file to data/data.p8.

+## Runtime third-party libraries

+### PICO8-WTK

+[PICO8-WTK](https://github.com/Saffith/PICO8-WTK) has been integrated as a submodule.
+I use a special branch I created for p8tool integration, which uses exports instead of global variables to avoid importing many symbols in the global namespaces.

 ## License

 ### Code